AmjSf/exercice-markdown/TTtest.md

 ## Introduction

-color:red As you can see on <https://daringfireball.net/projects/markdown/>, Markdown is a way to style text on the web.
+As you can see on <https://daringfireball.net/projects/markdown/>, <span style='color:red'>Markdown</span> is a way to style text on the web.

 Markdown allow you to :